 Join us for Tree Inspections, Monitoring, Scientist Citizen Projects:

-Our next round of inspections will be happening in Spring of 2021.
-Please contact the Project Coordinator, Joseph Resch, if you would like to get involved: email@example.com.
+Our next round of inspections is happening in July of 2021 in Mt.
+Olive, NJ, Bath, PA, Bangor, PA and Emmaus, PA.
+Volunteers and interns are invited to contact the Project Coordinator, Joseph Resch, to participate: email@example.com.

 For Families, Children, Scout Groups and Volunteers:

-Students are invited to participate in the American Chestnut fieldwork course.
-The course comprises of eight lessons which will be offered during the tree planting events and tree inspections during the fall and spring semesters of 2020-2021 academic year.
-The course is intended for students wishing to gain a foundation knowledge about the history and plight of the American Chestnut tree, tree care and maintenance, as well as the trees' importance in in the northeastern ecosystem, the impact of its demise on other species, and symbiotic relationships with companion plans and fungi.
+Students are invited to participate in the American Chestnut Conservation Field Course.
+The course will be held in September and October of 2021 and comprised of four field sessions and four online sessions.
+The course is intended for students wishing to gain foundational knowledge about the history and plight of the American Chestnut tree, tree care and maintenance, as well as the trees' importance in in the Northeastern ecosystem, the impact of its demise on other species, and symbiotic relationships with companion plans and fungi.
 Each lesson will include a set task and eight assignments.
 The course will have assessment tests built in.
 For More Information, Click Here.